-Considered a type of visual stimulation or "stim," hand flapping can be a way for kids on the autism spectrum to make sense of their world.
-As a parent, you may find this behavior worrisome and difficult to understand.
+Considered a type of visual stimulation or "stim," hand flapping can be a way for people on the autism spectrum to make sense of their world.
+As a parent or caregiver, you may find this behavior worrisome and difficult to understand.
+However, like rocking, it may serve an important function for the individual on the spectrum.

 There is a distinctive style to this kind of flapping.
-If your child is prone to this behavior, you'll may notice the following:
+If your child is prone to this behavior, you may notice some of the following:

 - Quick flapping motions of the hands, usually bending from the wrist